huygnguyen04/huygnguyen04.github.io/_pages/about.md

 👉 Introduction
 ======
 -----------------
-Hi there!👋 I am Huy Nguyen, a second-year student at the University of Virginia majoring in Computer Science with a minor in Applied Mathematics.
+Hi there!👋 I'm Huy Nguyen, a second-year student at the University of Virginia majoring in Computer Science with a minor in Applied Mathematics.

 Originally from Ho Chi Minh City, Vietnam, I moved to the U.S. to further my studies as an international student with a long-term goal of pursuing a Ph.D. in Computer Science.